codio-content/Javascript_Maze-Decomposition_and_abstractions_-arrays/.guides/content/Challenge-20c9.md

 If you look at the previous page, you can see how we use loops to read from the arrays.

-In this challenge, rather than reading, you are doing an assigment just as you did with variables.
+In this challenge, rather than reading, you are doing an assignment just as you did with variables.

 |||